 Develop and prepare for commercialization of the surfactant sodium suberin hydrolyzate from industrial birch bark

-The focus of the project will be, in addition to the commercial preparations, to develop and design a cost-effective commercial process and to optimize the most critical steps.
+The focus of the project has been, in addition to the commercial preparations, to develop and design a cost-effective commercial process and to optimize the most critical steps.
 The process challenges are primarily the yield of suberin hydrolyzate at the reactor stage and the efficient separation of sodium suberin hydrolyzate from betulin and other bark material during the pressure filtration step.

 Peter Skagerlind